 - It returns that Dhoni has scored 3800 Runs in 2018.

 This is a guide to VLOOKUP Examples in Excel.
-Here we discuss how to use VLOOKUP in Excel along with some practical examples and a downloadable excel template.
+Here we discuss using VLOOKUP in Excel and some practical examples, and a downloadable excel template.
 You can also go through our other suggested articles –